owasp-cloud-security/owasp-cloud-security/README.md

 * Backlog - The list of all things that should be done at some point
 * Ready - The issues that have been prioritized and will be worked on next
+* Research - The issue is being researched (threats and BDD)
+* Documentation - The research is complete and the threat or BDD story is being documented (threats and BDD)
-* In progress - People are actively working on these issues
+* In progress - People are actively working on these issues (community)
 * Review - These issues have been completed and require peer review from the community

 Issues have to be added to a project first, then triaged to the backlog.
 There is no Done column as this is handled by closing the issues.